Egypt Pyramid Tour Packages

 The first proper pyramid was actually achieved by senfru, the father of Cheops, in Dahshur.
 Famous as the Red Pyramid, it was constructed after a number of failure attempts carried out by the same king near Fayoum and in other structures in Dahshur.

-This is why there are some pyramids tours Egypt that specialize in visiting the pyramids in particular in order to enable the guests of Egypt to understand the various steps that the pyramid construction process has passed through.
+This is why there are some Egypt pyramid tour packages that specialize in Egypt Pyramids in particular in order to enable the guests of Egypt to understand the various steps that the pyramid construction process has passed through.

-Many travelers book private tours of the pyramids in Egypt to view the greatness of the Grand Pyramid, or the Pyramid of Cheops, as the construction method of this structure is still a mystery despite the many theories concerning the way the pyramid was built.
+Many travelers book private Cairo Pyramids tour in Egypt to view the greatness of the Grand Pyramid, or the Pyramid of Cheops, as the construction method of this structure is still a mystery despite the many theories concerning the way the pyramid was built.

 Regarded as one of the old Seven Wonders of the World, the Pyramid of Cheops is now 137 meters height and the length of each side of its base is 230 meters.
 The stones used to construct the pyramid weigh from one ton to twenty five tons.